 Ground beef is the feature ingredient for the soup.
 In addition, a lot of cheese is necessary to make the soup Keto Cheeseburger Soup.
 Joanie started with an 80-20 blend of ground beef since it has more flavor than leaner versions.
 The excess fat is drained, but the flavor will remain.
 For cheese, she used primarily shredded cheddar and cream cheese.
 We do use Colby Jack and Parmesan for other soups like our Broccoli Bacon Cheese Soup.
 You can substitute other cheese for different flavor, but cheddar melts so well and added the creaminess she was after.

 Many cheeseburger recipes use a beef stock, but Joanie chose chicken broth instead.
 It is lighter in color and is less dominant than beef broth.
-Her vegetables were grated in a food processor.
+Her vegetables were grated in her Breville Food Processor.
 Joanie likes this soup to have small and uniform pieces of vegetable.
 Onion, carrot, and celery are the trio of vegetables.
 Cheeseburger soup recipes generally use potato to thicken.
 For her Keto version Joanie used cauliflower.
 The hidden ingredient is tomato paste; after all, who doesn’t like a tomato on a burger.

 Joanie did not use a lot of spices for this creation.
 She does love creole seasoning and not only used a teaspoon in the soup, but also sprinkled a little on top of the finished soup.
 Of course, salt and pepper should be according to your taste.
 The ingredients are readily available and the whole soup is easy and so tasty!